-To run Scavenger, boot POS and type (to the POS shell), Scavenger
+To run Scavenger, type Scavenger

 Scavenger will prompt for some parameters.
 Until you become an expert, follow its lead and use the defaults it suggests.
 Finally, the program will ask you for the name of the partition to be scavenged.
-Type the partition name and let the program do its thing (the screen pyrotechnics are rather nice to watch.)
-After reading the disk blocks allocated to the faulty partition, Scavenger will try to reconstruct the files and the free list.
+Type the partition name and let the program do its thing.
+After reading the disk blocks allocated to the faulty partition,

+Scavenger will try to reconstruct the files and the free list.
 If it finds some anomaly (e.g. a "broken" file) it will tell you.
 Sometimes it will ask you for information (e.g. a "file name") or confirmation (e.g. to fix an error in a "bad" file).
 Do what it suggests or ask an expert for help.